Beej126/gMaelstrom/readme_google_auth.md

 Your personal Google Authentication requires one time setup:

-1. Google Cloud Console > Create Project: https://console.cloud.google.com/projectcreate
+1. Create Project in Google Cloud Console: https://console.cloud.google.com/projectcreate
    1. Project name: **gMaelstrom**
    1. Project ID: {take the default or change if you like}
    1. Location: {your peference - selecting "No organization" is fine}